nilay-2/Server_side_rendering/README.md

 commands should be executed in the following order

--- 1. npm run dev (kill the command after some time)
+-- 1. npm run dev (first it executes the server then the webpack performs build for the client side javascript)

--- 2. npm run build:server